mirkosignorelli/csv/README.md

 Data and code to reproduce the simulations and data analysis presented in:

-Cutillo, L., & Signorelli, M. (2019).
+Signorelli, M., Cutillo, L..
 On community structure validation in real networks. arXiv preprint arXiv:1710.06611.

 This folder comprises 3 subfolders: